BYU-ODH/cambodian-child-theme/README.md

 ### Matching Queries, Pages, and Templates
 **Critical**: If you want a facet to work on a page, its source needs to match the Pod that will be the primary datasource on the page.
 For example, the [Interview Directory](https://cambodianoralhistoryproject.byu.edu/interviews/) is, despite its name, actually comprised of results from the `Interviewees` Pod rather than the `Interviews` Pod.
 While the `Interviewee` Pod contains a person's `date of birth`, their `age at the time of interview` is contained in their `Interview` Pod.
 So it was impossible to include a facet for the `age at time of interview` in the Interview Directory.

+## FacetWP - Pods Integration
+Paid FacetWP accounts have access to a number of [add-ons](https://facetwp.com/add-ons/) to improve the functionality of FacetWP.
+This plugin "This lets you create facets based on Pods (meta-based) custom fields."